-Leakage from fluid-containing parts at lower pressures shall not cause a HAZARD.
+Leakage from fluid-containing parts at lower pressure shall not cause a HAZARD.
 See also 5.4.5.

-Conformity is checked by inspection of the RATINGS of parts and, if necessary, by subjecting the parts to a fluid pressure of two times the maximum pressure in NORMAL USE.
+Conformity is checked by inspection of the RATINGS of parts and, where necessary, by subjecting the parts to a fluid pressure of two times the maximum pressure in NORMAL USE.
 No leakage is to occur which could cause a HAZARD.

-Figure 9 - Ratio between hydraulic test pressure and RATED maximum working pressure
+Figure 9 - Ratio between hydraulic test pressure and RATED maximum working pressure a) It shall be connected as close as possible to the fluid-containing parts of the system that it is intended to protect.